polimi-cmls-2024/CMLS_Project2024_SYMFesizer/README.md

   - **Kinect Runtime**: Required runtime for running applications.
 [Download Kinect Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=44561)

 ### Usage:
-Open the KinectSC.toe file in TouchDesigner.
+- Open the `KinectSC.toe` file in TouchDesigner.

-Ensure the Kinect is properly connected and recognized by the system.
+- Ensure the Kinect is properly connected and recognized by the system.

-Run the project on SuperCollider and move your right hand up and down in front of the Kinect sensor.
+- Run the project on SuperCollider.

+Move your right hand up and down in front of the Kinect sensor.
 The Y-axis movement will be mapped to simulate strumming a guitar.

 ## Synthesis and Control: SuperCollider
 **SuperCollider** is an engine for sound synthesis and algorithmic music composition.